worldcoin/world-id-contracts/README.md

 ## Development

 This repository uses the [Foundry](https://github.com/gakonst/foundry) smart contract toolkit.
 You can download the Foundry installer by running `curl -L https://foundry.paradigm.xyz | bash`, and then install the latest version by running `foundryup` on a new terminal window (additional instructions are available [on the Foundry repo](https://github.com/gakonst/foundry#installation)).
-You'll also need [Node.js](https://nodejs.org) and [the Yarn package manager](https://yarnpkg.com) if you're planning to run the automated tests.
+You'll also need [Node.js](https://nodejs.org) if you're planning to run the automated tests.

 Once you have everything installed, you can run `make` from the base directory to install all dependencies, build the smart contracts, and configure the Poseidon Solidity library.